MumuNiMochii/Dumb_Dump/README.md

   - cpp_Test_1-4.py is just chad Test_1-4.cpp with lesser lines of code, and it obviously needs to be written in same language just to be fair (I'm still lazy to do it I'll take a break) - 09/06/2020, 1:24 AM
+## Questions I QA-ed.
+### What is 'Dumb_Dump'?
+My own repository of mostly simple and sometimes absurd works and ideas of programs written in Python 3.6.
+Well, originally I had thought of it that way, but now I've decided that my other projects written in other languages will be included here.
+### What is 'Dumb_Dump Bulletin Board'?
+This 'Dumb_Dump Bulletin Board' serves as the bulletin board of the repository;
+meaning that further updates and notes will be written here.
+### What are the programming languages involved?
+  - C
+  - C++
+  - Java
+  - Python
+  - HTML, CSS, Javascript, PHP
+    - Yeah I know HTML ain't a pro-lang and is a markup language instead, but hey it got scripts and all of that stuff xD
+    - Ugh no, JS is my weakness xD